-The bird club serving the greater Durban Area and wider KZN
+The bird club serving greater Durban and KZN

-and an affiliate club of BirdLife South Africa
+and a proud affiliate of BirdLife South Africa

 Birdlife eThekwini KZN was established in Durban in 1949 as the Natal Bird Club and as such is one of the oldest bird clubs in Africa.
 It is also one of the larger clubs affiliated to Birdlife South Africa, which in turn is the national partner of Birdlife International, the largest conservation organisation in the world.
 As an affiliate club Birdlife eThekwini KZN , shares the goals of BLSA as they relate to conservation of birds and habitats within KZN and therefore the club plays an important role in conservation, as well as influencing various aspects of birding in KZN and southern Africa.

 The clubs geographical area broadly covers the boundaries of the eThekwini Municipality on the subtropical east coast of KwaZulu-Natal in South Africa but many of our members go way beyond the municipal borders.
 Our club activities also stretch right across KZN with walks, workshops, weekends away and atlas trips.
 It is an area rich in bird diversity with 520 species occurring in an area stretching for 90 km along the coastline and stretching inland to the foothills of the Drakensberg.

 The Mission of Birdlife eThekwini KZN is to promote the Enjoyment, Understanding, Study and Conservation of Birds and the Environment in the region, and to support BLSA in its similar objectives countrywide.
 The goals of the club support this mission through the co-ordination of a variety of activities for club members including meetings, presentations, bird outings locally and further afield and through support and participation of citizen science and research projects.